 Due to the nature of living in the 21st century, ECHS allows students to bring certain electronics to school, including cell phones, tablets and other devices.
 However, we strongly discourage the student from bringing these items to campus and they may only be used before or after school or during lunch.
 They must be put away and powered off during class time.
 Students who do not follow these rules will have their devices or other equipment confiscated.
 Only a parent/guardian may collect any item confiscated from a student.
 Students will be solely responsible for bringing these items to school and must watch their belongings carefully.
 In addition to electronics, students should not bring personal effects of value to campus including jewelry and cash.
-ECHS is not responsible for any loss of personal effects and will not investigate any such loss.
-See Discipline policy for inappropriate behavior as it applies to personal effects.
+ECHS is not responsible for any loss of personal effects.
 Students engaging in cyber bullying, inappropriate social media posts, sharing unsolicited inappropriate content digitally, including but not limited to email, text messaging service or Airplay, may be asked to check their electronic devices in at the beginning of the day with the main office, especially if the inappropriate online behavior has occurred or is occurring during school time.